Stars1233/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: August 8 - event shuffling. link tweaks
+Last changed: August 12 - event tweak

 News Sources